 All of the resorts have fine food, but don’t be afraid to venture out and sample some foods at a street market.
 Your kids will remember trying unique foods, and it is an outstanding way for them to experience the real local culture.
 For example, on the Phuket Street food tour one of the stops is a local market in a parking lot.
 All of the foods there are likely to be unidentifiable, but the whole family will have to be brave and taste the foods together.
 Suggested things to try are Kao Kriab Pak Mor (a gooey purple dumpling with a sweet peanut filling), a tasty little Kanom Krok (coconut pancake) or Khanom Buang (a dynamite, crunchy Thai crepe with a creamy filling).
 You can read my entire review of our experience on our Phuket Street Food Tour.

 3. Visit Phi Phi Island

 One of the most famous islands near Phuket is Ko Phi Phi Island, which is accessible only by boat.
 There are many companies that can take you out there.
-One way is by speed boat with My Phuket Tours.
+One way is by speed boat.
 Sitting up front in the speed boat can be extremely fun and exciting for youngsters.
 Once at Phi Phi Island, you can visit the famous beach where Leonardo DiCaprio filmed The Beach.
 The water is turquoise, and the beach is hemmed in by cliffs.
 It is quite stunning.
 The snorkeling is excellent in many spots around Phi Phi Island.
 Another beach to visit is Monkey Beach.
 Here, monkeys are hanging around waiting for tourist to feed them.
 They are so eager for the food, the monkeys sometimes board the boats to get to it.
 Kids will delight in feeding them and watching them jump around.